-What it is: The Devil is a Part-Timer!
+What is it: The Devil is a Part-Timer!
 (Hataraku Maou-sama!)

 Synopsis and Context

 The Devil is a Part-Timer!
-(Hataraku Maou-sama!) is an anime series that mixes comedy and fantasy, based on the light novel by Satoshi Wagahara.
+(Hataraku Maou-sama!) is an anime series that blends comedy and fantasy, based on the light novel by Satoshi Wagahara.
 The story revolves around Satan, the Lord of Darkness, who is forced to flee his magical world and ends up in Tokyo, modern-day Japan.
-Without his powers and in a human form, he needs to adapt to everyday life and, to do so, he accepts a job at a fast-food chain called MgRonald's.
-The series explores the difficulties and comical situations that arise when a demon tries to integrate into human society, while still facing challenges from his past.
-The narrative is rich in humor and social criticism, reflecting on work life and interpersonal relationships.
+Without his powers and in human form, he must adapt to everyday life and, to do so, takes a job at a fast-food chain called MgRonald's.
+The series explores the difficulties and comical situations that arise when a demon tries to integrate into human society while still facing challenges from his past.
+The narrative is rich in humor and social commentary, reflecting on work life and interpersonal relationships.

 Anime Production